 Napoli Afragola High Speed Train Station

-Set close to the imposing Mount Vesuvius close to Naples in Southern Italy, the serpentine shape of Zaha Hadid’s Napoli Afragola Train Station is said to emulate the course of the volcano’s lava flow.
-Now open and operational, the 20,000 m², five-storey structure incorporates a high-level bridge spanning over the platforms to provide a convenient pedestrian link for both users and locals.
+Set close to the imposing Mount Vesuvius near Naples in Southern Italy, the serpentine shape of Zaha Hadid’s Napoli Afragola Train Station is said to emulate the course of the volcano’s lava flow.
+Now open and operational, the 30,000 m², five-storey structure incorporates a high-level bridge spanning over the platforms to provide a convenient pedestrian link for both users and locals.

 A basement service tunnel was situated below the track, comprising a reinforced concrete box with side retaining walls.
 We undertook analysis to consider the effects of potential seismic activity on the tunnel, which would move as part of the ground, and the building above, which, supported on piles, would move separately.